The truest way to show your love for New Orleans? To leave it for the day.

 Travel time: 2 hours by car

 When the furnace of New Orleans gets too hot, head north about 120 miles to St Francisville, a tiny, tidy bohemian retreat set amid hills and forests.
-A glut of historical buildings, cute cafes, antiques vendors, artsy stores and hiking trails through the woods makes for a perfect break from New Orleans.
+A glut of historical buildings, cute cafes, antique vendors, artsy stores and hiking trails through the woods makes for a perfect break from New Orleans.

 How to get to St Francisville from New Orleans: Take I-10 west toward Baton Rouge, getting off at exit 8C and onto I-110 north.
 From there, take US-61 north to St Francisville.